-The problem is that embedded Java DB runs in the GlassFish Server Java VM, so when you use the jdbc/\\TimerPool resource, each DAS and each clustered server instance will have its own database table.
+The problem is that embedded Apache Derby database runs in the GlassFish Server Java VM, so when you use the jdbc/ TimerPool resource, each DAS and each clustered server instance will have its own database table.
 Because of this, clustered server instances will not be able to find the database table on the DAS, and the DAS will not be able to find the tables on the clustered server instances.

-The solution is to use either a custom JDBC resource or the jdbc/\\default resource that is preconfigured but not enabled by default in GlassFish Server.
-The jdbc/\\ default resource does not use embedded Java DB by default.
+The solution is to use either a custom JDBC resource or the jdbc/default resource that is preconfigured but not enabled by default in GlassFish Server.
+The jdbc/ default resource does not use the embedded Apache Derby database by default.